r3shape/r3make/README.md

 In the root of your project's repository, create a directory named `.r3make`.

-Next simply add your project's `.r3make` configuration into this directory.
+Next simply add your project's `r3make` configuration into this directory.
-> Note: Your project's `.r3make` script must start with the name of your project's repo, so a repository named `somelib` would have `somelib.r3make` live in this directory.

 Commit and push the changes, and thats it!